-I haven't put sizes in as it really depends on what size sock you are using and honestly in this case "size doesn't matter" -the more random we are, the more original our work is!
+I haven't included what size to cut each felt piece as it really depends on what size sock you are using and honestly in this case "size doesn't matter" - the more random we are, the more original our work is!

 The push in eyes are now through four layers of felt.
 Secure the clasps on the back of the eyes.

 Embroider eye lashes with black embroidery thread.
 Stitching the eye lashes on at this point actually helps secure the purple felt to the larger pink piece of felt.